-Working for a local nursery is another option for the outdoorsy types.
+Working at a local nursery is another option for the outdoorsy types.
 Nursery workers help to dig, cut, and transplant trees, shrubs, and other plants.
 They water and weed plants; move and display fertilizer, seed, and other nursery products; and wait on customers.

 Summer Jobs for Animal Lovers

 Animal lovers might consider working for a pet store, veterinary clinic, zoo, animal park, equine center, or shelter.
-Animal attendants will feed, groom, and exercise animals as well as clean cages and housing areas.
+Animal attendants feed, groom, and exercise animals, as well as cleaning cages and housing areas.

-Pet store workers will arrange displays, stock shelves, assist customers, and care for pets.
+Pet store workers arrange displays, stock shelves, assist customers, and care for pets.
 Stable hands at equine centers help to maintain the stalls and stable areas.
 They brush, groom, feed, water, and sometimes help exercise horses.
 If you're interested in a career working with animals, a summer job is a good place to start.

 Summer Jobs for Sports Fans